Fast simulation of planar Clifford circuits: Stabilizer operations in matrix multiplication time

 Since we have already removed the $r$ qubits which had random outcomes in Step 1, let us assume without loss of generality that we are measuring the first $k$ qubits, all of which have determinate outcomes.
 That is, for $i \in \{1, \ldots, k\}$, we have $\epsilon_i \pfont Z^{e_i}$ is a stabilizer of the state for some $\epsilon_i \in \{\pm1\}$.
 The goal is to determine the $\epsilon_i$.

 To start, let us put the Pauli $\pfont X$ part of the destabilizers---i.e., the submatrix $\left[\begin{smallmatrix} A_{11} \\ A_{21} \end{smallmatrix}\right]$ ---into reduced row echelon form.
 Once again, this will require a fast $LSP$ decomposition coupled with several applications of \Cref{lem:tableau_with_many_paulis}.
-Recall that their are no Pauli-$\pfont X$ terms in the stabilizers, so the tableau of the resulting transformation is
+Recall that their are no Pauli-$\pfont X$ terms in the stabilizers, so the tableau of the resulting transformation is (once again, redefining the submatrices instead of giving them new names)

 In fact, because $M$ is symplectic, we have that $C_{12} = 0$, $D_{11} = I$, and $D_{12} = 0$, so we can immediately report the measurement outcome of the $i$th qubit as $(\epsilon_1)_i$.
 In the case of postselection, we check if these outcomes match the specified outcomes.
 If so, then there is nothing to be done; otherwise, we report that the postselected event has probability 0.